Affiliated IHO Alumni

 Advisor: William Kimbel

-Jacob A Harris
+Jacob A. Harris

 Dissertation: Probability models of bone surface modification and application to fossil evidence from Ledi-Geraru (2.82 Ma) and Dikika (3.9 Ma), Afar Ethiopia